Age Related Eye Disease Study (AREDS) 2

 Should I Take Nutritional Supplements?

-If you have intermediate (or advanced AMD in one eye only), talk to your physician about taking nutritional supplements to determine if nutrients will benefit you.
-The doses used in the study were:
+If you have intermediate AMD, or advanced AMD in one eye only, talk to your physician about taking Nutritional supplements to determine if they will benefit you.
+The doses used in the AREDS 2 study were as follows:

-- Copper 2 mg/day, as cupric oxide (copper should be taken with zinc, because high dose zinc is associated with a copper deficiency)
+- Copper 2mglday, as cupric oxide (copper should be taken with zinc, because high dose zinc is associated with copper deficiency)

-It is very important to talk with your physician before taking large doses of supplements, and to follow his dosage recommendations carefully.
+It is very important to talk with your physician before taking large doses of supplements, and to follow his/her dosage recommendations carefully.
 Some supplements may interfere with each other or other medications.
-Smokers and ex-smokers probably should not take beta-carotene, since studies have shown a link between beta-carotene use and lung cancer among smokers.
-More information on AREDS is available from the National Eye Institute of the National Institutes of Health, www.nei.nih.gov/amd.
+More information on the AREDS 2 trial is available from the National Eye Institute of the National Institutes of Health, http://www.nei.nih.gov/areds2/PatientFAQ.asp

-The Retina Care Center recommends Focus MaculaPro eye vitamins.
-Focus MaculaPro adheres closely to the AREDS 2 formulation, providing a premium supplement which promotes macular health and is safe for smokers and non-smokers alike.
+The Retina Care Center recommends Focus Select eye vitamins.
+Focus Select adheres closely to the AREDS 2 formulation, providing a premium supplement which promotes macular health and is safe for smokers and non-smokers alike.

 FOCUS Select eye vitamins are produced by Covalent Medical LLC., a group of more than 400 retina specialists across the country that tapped their collective treatment experience and extensive research work to create a national brand dedicated to serving patients suffering from Macular Degeneration.
 For more information on this physician-recommended macula vitamin that is now available for purchase by the general public, please visit www.focusvitamins.com or ask your retina specialist at The Retina Care Center.